Gradient-based Hyperparameter Optimization Over Long Horizons: Introduction

 \section{Introduction}

-Deep neural networks have shown tremendous success on a wide range of applications, including classification\cite{He2015ResNet}, generative models \cite{Bock2018BigGan}, natural language processing \cite{Devlin2018BERT} and speech recognition \cite{VanDenOord2018WaveNet}.
+Deep neural networks have shown tremendous success on a wide range of applications, including classification \cite{He2015ResNet}, generative models \cite{Bock2018BigGan}, natural language processing \cite{Devlin2018BERT} and speech recognition \cite{VanDenOord2018WaveNet}.
 This success is in part due to effective optimizers such as SGD with momentum or Adam \cite{Kingma2015Adam}, which require carefully tuned hyperparameters for each application.
 In recent years, a long list of heuristics to tune such hyperparameters has been compiled by the deep learning community, including things like: how to best decay the learning rate \cite{Loshchilov2017WarmRestarts}, how to scale hyperparameters with the budget available \cite{Li2020BudgetedSchedules}, and how to scale learning rate with batch size \cite{Goyal2017LargeMinibatchSGD}.
-Since each hyperparameter affects the others, these heuristics can often look contradictory, with some work proposing constant learning rate schedules \cite{Smith2018IncreaseBatchSize} or even exponentially increasing ones in some settings \cite{Li2019ExponentialLearningRate}.
-Finally, these heuristics are often dataset specific and must constantly evolve to accommodate new optimizers \cite{loshchilov2018AdamW} and new architecture designs.
-For instance, batch normalization allows for larger learning rates and smaller weight decay \cite{Ioffe2015BatchNorm}.
+Unfortunately these heuristics are often dataset specific and architecture dependent \cite{Dong2020AutoHAS}.
+They also don't apply well to new optimizers \cite{loshchilov2018AdamW}, or new tools, like batch normalization which allows for larger learning rates \cite{Ioffe2015BatchNorm}.

 With so many ways to choose hyperparameters, the deep learning community is at risk of adopting models based on how much effort went into tuning them, rather than their methodological insight.
 The field of hyperparameter optimization (HPO) aims to find hyperparameters that provide a good generalization performance automatically.
-Unfortunately, existing tools are rather unpopular for deep networks, largely owing to their inefficiency.
-Here we focus on gradient-based HPO, which calculates hypergradients, i.e. the gradient of some generalization loss with respect to each hyperparameter.
+Unfortunately, existing tools are rather unpopular for deep learning, largely owing to their computational cost.
+The method developed here is a gradient-based HPO approach; that is, it calculates hypergradients, i.e. the gradient of some validation loss with respect to each hyperparameter.
+Gradient-based HPO should be more efficient than black-box methods as the dimensionality of the hyperparameter space increases, since it is able to utilize gradient information rather than rely on trial and error.
+In practice however, learning hyperparameters with gradients has only been popular in few-shot learning tasks where the horizon is short, i.e. where the underlying task is solved with a few gradient steps.
+This is because long horizons cause hypergradient degradation, and incur a memory cost that makes reverse-mode differentiation prohibitive.